-Genetic tests can confirm a diagnosis and can help identify family members who are at risk for hemochromatosis.
+Genetic tests can confirm a diagnosis and help identify family members who are at risk for hemochromatosis.
 Most commonly, the genetic test is performed with a cheek swab.

 Everyone inherits two copies of HFE, one from Mom and one from Dad.

-Risk can be modified by other genes, environment or unknown factors and as such, anyone with a mutated copy of HFE should periodically ask their doctor to check iron levels: hemoglobin, fasting serum iron, TIBC and serum ferritin.
+Risk can be modified by other genes, the environment, or unknown factors.
+Therefore, anyone with a mutated copy of HFE should periodically ask their doctor to check iron levels through hemoglobin, fasting serum iron, TIBC, and serum ferritin.